 On a separate plot line, I started to get control of my illness.
 I started to lock down the habits that would let me fight another day.
 I figured out what food was killing me and banished it.
 I swapped out the drugs that were killing me for ones that help my body get better.

 Things were looking up, but my heart still felt the weight of all that ash.

 Years of can’t.
 Years of worse.
 Years of no.

 I didn’t think that part was getting better.
 But little by little, it was.

 And sometimes that carbon layer over my core self cracks open a little wider.

 I’m writing this to let you know that it can happen to you, too.

 Maybe some night, you’ll be sitting at your desk, listening to “Out Tonight” and thinking about the people who care about you, not for you as an invalid, but about you as a human, realizing that even though you can’t stand up for long without fainting, you have nonetheless become a excellent and expressive chair-dancer.
 You will be absentmindedly poking around inside your memory and the rest of who you are will come back to you.

-Maybe some night, Pompeii will crack wide open and you will shine out, remembering that you are still a force of nature.
+Maybe some night, the crust of ash will crack wide open and you will shine out, remembering that you are still a force of nature.